hungdev/react-native-instagram-login/readme.md

 ## How to get `appId`, `appSecret` of instagram?

-> [Simple setup](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started), you only need to complete step 3.
+> [Simple setup](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started), You only need to complete the first 3 steps.

 > Then go to Instagram> Basic Display> Instagram App ID field